andrewrosemberg/PortfolioOpt.jl/docs/src/index.md

 In addition, `ObjectiveTerm`s can also be `ConeRegularizer`s defined by a cone set (e.g. `norm-2`) and a linear transformation (default Identity).

 ## VolumeMarket
 The `portfolio_model!` modifies an existing model `JuMP.Model` with decision variables already created and which, ideally, are already bounded by budget and bound constraints.
-In order to help users define market constraints, fees and clearing processess, his package also implements an interface with `OptimalBids.jl` (a framework for working with generic markets) through a simple market type called `VolumeMarket`.
+In order to help users define market constraints, fees and clearing processess, this package also implements an interface with `OptimalBids.jl` (a framework for working with generic markets) through a simple market type called `VolumeMarket`.

-`VolumeMarket` represents market models that only allow the strategic agent to bid at market price, thus their decision is restricted to the amount/volume traded of each available assets.
+`VolumeMarket` represents market models that only allow the strategic agent to bid at market price, thus their decision is restricted to the amount/volume traded of each of the available assets.

 The current implementation allows the user to specify:
  - `budget::Real`: Total amount of resources/volume that can be invested (usually the sum the vector of individual invested amounts or the 1-norm of it);